AnishaRaj2/Project-ToDo-List/README.md

 # Project-ToDo-List

-Making To-Do list using React.
-My first React project.
+I made a Todo List to practice ReactJS.
+This is my first project using React.